jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 ### Disclaimer

-This document comes with no guarantees, do your own homework :-) **[Feedback is welcome!](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback: Bitcoin mobile privacy)**
+This document comes with no guarantees, do your own homework.
+[Feedback](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback:%20Bitcoin%20Mobile%20Privacy) is welcome.

 ### License